Warlpiri language: Verbs

 Warlpiri verbs are built from a few hundred verb roots, distributed among five conjugation classes.
 Two of the classes contain the vast majority of verb roots; the other three classes have only a few roots each.

 A large class of modifying prefixes, or preverbs, are used to create verbs with specific meanings.
 For example, the verb root parnka- means 'run' by itself, and wurulyparnka- means 'scurry into hiding'.
 The preverb wuruly- is used with a few other verb roots to form other verbs of hiding or seclusion.
 Preverbs are sometimes reduplicated for emphasis or to change the meaning.

 Most preverb-verb combinations are fixed in the lexicon, and new combinations cannot be created freely.
 However, a few preverbs are very productive and can be combined with many different roots, and some roots accept almost any preverb.

 The verb root is followed by a tense suffix.
-There are five of them for each conjugation class, as shown in the following table.
+There are five tense suffixes for each conjugation class, as shown in the following table.
 (Some optional variations have been omitted.)